HackYourCareer/SmartKickers/README.md

    node server.js
    ```

-   You should see the following output indicating that we have successfully connected to the go server.
+   You will see the following output indicating that we have successfully connected to the go server.

    <h1 align="center">
        <img src="assets/nodeLaunch.png">
    </h1>

-   After launching the node server you should see the following output from your go server.
+   After launching the node server you will see the following output from your go server.

    As you can see, the last message is the score that has been sent to the react app.